Apple Addresses Privacy Concerns Surrounding App Authentication in macOS

 These security checks have never included the user's Apple ID or the identity of their device.
 To further protect privacy, we have stopped logging IP addresses associated with Developer ID certificate checks, and we will ensure that any collected IP addresses are removed from logs.

-Apple clarifies that user-specific data is not harvested during the security check and that they plan in removing all IP information from the logs.
-In addition, they plan on introducing several changes to the system over the next year, including:
+Apple clarifies that user-specific data is not harvested during the security check and that it plans on removing all IP information from the logs.
+In addition, it plans on introducing several changes to the system over the next year, including:

 - a new encrypted protocol for Developer ID certificate revocation checks